 Best places to stop between Salt Lake City and Seattle

-Your road trip from Salt Lake City to Seattle is one that will have to be split over a number of days.
+Your road trip from Salt Lake City to Seattle will have to be split over a number of days.
 It can be daunting trying to figure out where you should stay, so to make it easy for you we have recommended a few fantastic places below.

 Enjoy Boise - the "City of Trees"

 Located on the border of a stunning national forest, Boise is around 5 hours away from Salt Lake City.
 Situated halfway on your road trip, this tranquil city is an obvious place to spend a night.